mvaibhav131/Pharmeasy-Clone/README.md

 # Pharmeasy-Clone
-The website is used to purchase online medicines &amp; product..
+The website is used to purchase online medicines &amp; product.

  ## PharmEasy